Antônio Carlos Jobim: Early life

 Later on in the interview with Roberto d'Ávila, Jobim talks about his feelings toward his upbringing.
-He notes a conversation he had with a friend of his father's, Erico Verissimo, where Verissimo said that Tom Jobim should be sombre due to the absence of his father from a young age.
-Jobim told d'Ávila, "I was left without a father, clinging to my mother's skirts…some [men] have 'excessive' fathers, the excessive presence of their fathers is a problem, but the absence of a father is also a problem."
+He notes a conversation he had with Erico Verissimo, a friend of his father, in which Verissimo said that Tom Jobim should be sombre due to the absence of his father from a young age.
+Jobim told d'Ávila: "I was left without a father, clinging to my mother's skirts…some [men] have 'excessive' fathers, the excessive presence of their fathers is a problem, but the absence of a father is also a problem."
 Jobim continued with d'Ávila, sharing that it takes something of great influence to bring someone to dedicate their life to music.
 He said that "people who play the piano well are all handicapped".
-He mentions the health struggles of both Sergio Mendes who had osteomyelitis and Luiz Eça who had polio.
+He mentions the health struggles of both Sérgio Mendes, who had osteomyelitis, and Luiz Eça, who had polio.
 "It takes something really strong to make you leave reality behind and begin to write songs," Jobim shared.
 With d'Ávila he alludes to his sadness as a young man as being the driving force that motivated him to further his pursuit in music, that he needed to be sad in order to play the piano and write.
 He concludes on the topic with d'Ávila that, at that point in his life (the interview having taken place in 1981) that he no longer needed to be sad to create music, that he was no longer sad as he was at the beginning of his career.